Science Fair Projects

 Abstract

 The objective: Shields block Beta particles and Gamma rays from reaching a point.
-Shields of greater density will have a greater effect on blocking the radioactivity.
+Shields of greater density will have a greater effect on blocking the radioactivity

 Methods/Materials

 I used a Geiger counter, Beta sample, Gamma sample, and 20 different shields.
 I set up the Geiger counter and read each source through the different shields.
-Each shield had a different thickness, mass, and was a different material.
-I conducted 5 trials on each shield, and then averaged the data.

 Results

 When Beta particles and Gamma rays were read through a shield with more mass, the reading was lower than if read through a shield of less mass.
-Also, Gamma rays were much more powerful than Beta particles.

 Conclusions/Discussion